r4victor/tenthousandmeters/content/blog/python_bts_09.md

 ПИТОН
 ```

 Python used the UCS-2 encoding to represent Unicode strings internally.
 UCS-2 was capable of encoding all the code points that were assigned at that moment.
 But then Unicode assigned first code points outside the Basic Multilingual Plane, and UCS-2 could no longer encode all the code points.
 Python switched from UCS-2 to UTF-16.
 Now any code point outside the Basic Multilingual Plane could be represented by a surrogate pair.
 This caused another problem.
 Since UTF-16 is a variable-width encoding, getting the nth code point of a string requires scanning the string until that code point is found.
-Python had string indexing in constant time and didn't want to lose that.
+Python supported indexing into a string in constant time and didn't want to lose that.
 So, what happend is that Unicode objects siezed to be true Unicode strings and became sequence of code units.
 This had the following consequences:

 ```pycon
 $ python2.7